 Watchmaking: the recognition of a living tradition

-- In 1492, the mechanical watch appeared in France and automatic watches for men and women also began to emerge.
+- In 1492, the mechanical watch appeared in France and automatic watches for men and women also began to appear.

-- To the end of 18th century, the Swiss watch industry is hit by unemployment.
-Swiss watchmakers then settled in Besançon, which then became the capital of French watchmaking.
-Today, Bourgogne-Franche-Compté is the leading watchmaking region in France.
+- At the end of the 18th century, the Swiss clock industry was hit by unemployment.
+Swiss clockmakers moved to Besançon, which became the capital of French clockmaking.
+Today, Burgundy-Franche-Compté is the leading watchmaking region in France.

-Besançon kept a leading role in watchmaking until the crisis of the 1930s, but the sector gradually declined after the end of World War II.
-However, watchmaking remains very present in the city.
-Today, even if the number of workshops is only 89, representing 2,119 jobs in the region, Besançon keeps indelible traces of this past: the Dodane watch factory, the Musée du Temps, the monumental clock of the Viotte station or the School of Watchmaking of Besançon, which has become a nationally recognized institution, bear witness to this.
+Besançon kept a preponderant role in watchmaking until the crisis of the 1930s, but the sector gradually declined after the end of the Second World War.
+Nevertheless, watchmaking remains very present in the city.
+Today, even if the number of workshops is only 89, representing 2,119 jobs in the region, Besançon keeps indelible traces of this past: the Dodane watchmaking factory, the Time Museum, the monumental clock of the Viotte train station or the Besançon Watchmaking School, which has become a nationally recognized institution, testify to this.

-Watchmaking, between tradition & innovation at Charlie Paris
+Watchmaking, between tradition and innovation at Charlie Paris:

-Today, many watch brands are innovating in the watchmaking sector, bringing new life to French watchmaking.
-At Charlie Paris, we offer you watchescontemporary watches that respect the unique know-how of French watchmaking, all at a fair price thanks to a direct sales process, without intermediaries.
-You will understand, Charlie Paris is at the crossroads between innovation and respect for traditions.
+Today, many watch brands are innovating in the watchmaking sector and bringing a new breath of fresh air to French watchmaking.
+At Charlie Paris, we offer contemporary watches that respect the unique know-how of French watchmaking, all at a fair price thanks to a direct sales process, without intermediaries.
+As you can see, Charlie Paris is at the crossroads of innovation and respect for tradition.
 All Charlie Paris watches are assembled near Besançon.
-We also manufacture men's watches and so that ladies watches, with movement automatic or quartz.
+We manufacture both women's and men's watches, whether they are quartz women's watches or automatic women's watches.